 A different and proprietary approach

 Sigfox has an approach that differs a lot from that of the LoRa Alliance, as mentioned.
-It typically works with one partner per country (although that could be changing due to partnerships with companies who are also actively pushing Sigfox outside of their ‘native’ countries) to deploy its IoT LPWA networks.
+It typically works with one partner per country or region to deploy its IoT LPWA networks.

 Sigfox across the globe: where is Sigfox present and with whom?